 Students on Academic Probation who failed to achieve a CGPA of 2.00 at the end of the preceding term but who did earn a 2.00 GPA or better are placed on Probation Continued.
 They may stay on Probation Continued as long as they earn a minimum GPA of 2.00 in each subsequent term until their CGPA reaches a 2.00.
 If students on Probation Continued fail to achieve a 2.00 GPA, they are dismissed from the University.

 Degree Seeking Students on Probation Continued are encouraged to be in contact with their personal Program Advisor.

 Students who had been on Academic Probation or Probation Continued in the previous term and whose minimum cumulative GPA continues to be below 2.00 at the end of the current term are dismissed from the University.
-In some cases, and at the sole discretion of the Dean of Student Affairs and the Student Affairs Committee, Degree Seeking Students only may instead be placed on Probation Continued status or Academic Suspension.
+In some cases, and at the sole discretion of the academic department, Degree Seeking Students only may instead be placed on Probation Continued status or Academic Suspension.